Compact groups with probabilistically central monothetic subgroups: Corollaries for Finite Groups

 It was shown in \cite{fumagalli} that if a word $w$ is a law in the Sylow 2-subgroup of a finite group $G$, then $\lambda(G)$ is bounded in terms of the length of the word $w$ only.
 This can be extended as follows. \begin{theorem} Let $w$ be a group-word and $P$ a Sylow $2$-subgroup of a finite group $G$ such that $w(P)$ is $\epsilon$-central in $P$.
 Then $\lambda(G)$ is $(\epsilon, w)$-bounded. \end{theorem} \begin{proof} As explained above, this is straightforward combining the result in \cite{fumagalli} and Theorem \ref{pavel}. \end{proof}

-If $A$ is a group of automorphisms of a group $G$, we write $C_G(A)$ for the centralizer of $A$ in $G$.
+For a group of automorphisms $A$ of a group $G$ we write $C_G(A)$ for the centralizer of $A$ in $G$.
+It is well-known that if a finite group $G$ admits a coprime group of automorphisms $A$, then $C_{G/N}(A) = NC_G(A)/N$ for any $A$-invariant normal subgroup $N$ of $ G$ (see for example \cite[Theorem 6.2.2 (iv)]{gor}).
+Here the group $A$ is a coprime group of automorphisms if $(|G|, |A|) = 1$.
 The symbol $A^{\#}$ stands for the set of nontrivial elements of the group $A$.
-It is well-known (see for example \cite[Theorem 6.2.2 (iv)]{gor}) that if $(|G|, |A|) = 1$, then $C_{G/N}(A) = NC_G(A)/N$ for any $A$-invariant normal subgroup $N$ of $ G$.
+The main result of \cite{khushu} states that if a finite group $G$ admits an elementary abelian coprime group of automorphisms $A$ of order $p^2$ such that $C_G(\phi)$ has exponent dividing $\epsilon$ for each $\phi \in A^{\#}$, then the exponent of $G$ is $(\epsilon,p)$-bounded.
+We can now extend this in the following way.